wrex/lessons/content/page/1-just-12-notes.md

 Music comprises just three things: rhythm, melody (individual notes spaced out in time), and harmony (notes played together).
 Notes are literally two-thirds of music.

 Thinking in terms of fingering and shapes isn't all bad.
-Shapes make it much, much easier to play in, or transpose to, different keys &mdash; something that can be quite difficult on other instruments.
-A guitarist is *much* more likely to play in a horn player's natural key (F or Bb, typically) than for the horn player to play in E, A, D or G (convenient keys for guitar).
+Shapes make it much, much easier to play in (or transpose to) different keys.
+This is something that can be quite difficult on other instruments.
+A guitarist is *much* more likely to play in a horn player's natural key (like F or Bb) than for a horn player to play in E, A, D or G (convenient keys for the guitar).

 But while shapes can be a useful device to help you memorize and find notes/scales/chords, you shouldn’t think of them as an end in themselves.